Benchmarking cybersecurity best practice

-The 2017 and 2018 editions of Australia's Digital Pulse highlighted the tremendous opportunities enabled by technology, with digital technologies forecast to be worth $139 billion to the Australian economy in 2020 – equating to seven per cent of GDP.
+The 2017 and 2018 editions of Australia's Digital Pulse highlighted tremendous opportunities, with digital technologies forecast to be worth $139 billion to the Australian economy in 2020 – equating to seven per cent of GDP.

 Further adoption of digital technologies could add an extra $66 billion to Australia's GDP over the next five years.
-Deloitte Access Economics modelling also suggests that a greater focus on cyber security by Australian businesses could increase business investment by 5.5% and wages by 2.0%, employing an additional 60,000 people by 2030.
+Deloitte Access Economics modelling also suggests that Australian businesses' greater focus on cyber security could increase business investment by 5.5% and wages by 2.0%, employing an additional 60,000 people by 2030.

-These opportunities need to be earned however, and are not owed.
-A strong cyber security ecosystem is a mandatory prerequisite for continued economic growth.
+These opportunities need to be earned, however.
+A robust cybersecurity ecosystem is a mandatory prerequisite for continued economic growth.
 On average, a cybercrime attack costs a business in Australia more than $400,000.
 Who can businesses trust to get the fundamentals right?

 In September 2017, ACS announced its extension of our professional certifications scheme by introducing Cyber Security specialisations.

-ACS’ flagship publication Information Age has since showcased a number of professionals achieving ACS certifications in cyber security.
-This publication is a compilation of those articles and provides a fascinating insight into the multi-disciplinary nature of cyber security across a range of verticals including aviation, banking and finance, audit and risk, consulting, and healthcare.
+ACS flagship publication Information Age has since showcased several professionals achieving ACS certifications in cybersecurity.
+This publication is a compilation of those articles.
+It provides a fascinating insight into the multi-disciplinary nature of cybersecurity across various verticals, including aviation, banking and finance, audit and risk, consulting, and healthcare.

-By employing professionals with a CP (Cyber Security) certification, Australian businesses and government are well placed to lift the cyber resilience of their organisations.
+By employing professionals with a CP (Cybersecurity) certification, Australian businesses and governments are well-placed to lift their cyber resilience.